kseverso/contrastive-LVM/README.md

 2. VI

 Both have the option to specify:
-* num_epochs: number of iterations
+* num_epochs: number of iterations (default 10000)
-* plot: flag for plotting the target latent space
+* plot: flag for plotting the target latent space (default False)
-* labels: labels for the plot
+* labels: labels for the plot (default None)
-* seed: set a particular seed
+* seed: set a particular seed (default 1234)
-* fn: filename to store the model results
+* fn: filename to store the model results (default 'model_MAP'/'model_VI')
+* fp: filepath to store the model results (default './results')
+* saveGaph: flag for saving the tesnorflow graph (default False)
+* paramsOnly: flag to indicate if all of the variables in the graph should be saved or only the parameters;i.e. variables that are not a function of n (default True)

 Both methods return the target latent representation and save the learned model and objective function to a folder named results.
 An example of variational inference applied to the above model would be: